Zuowang: Modern interpretations

 Shi Jing, leader of the British Taoist Association, explains:

-Zuowang is to sit and forget.
+is to sit and forget.
 What we forget is the thing we hold most dearly: self, with all its opinions, beliefs, and ideals.
 We can be so caught up in the concept of self that we only see the world as a place to fulfill personal ambition and desire.

 Eva Wong, author and Quanzhen practitioner, says: